TobiasFaller/VHDTool/Readme.md

     -d: Mounts all images in the directory specified by the path
     -D: Mounts all images in the directory specified by the path and all subdirectories
+    -a: Tries to mount all files even if they have not the correct file extension
   unmount: Unmounts one or more VHD or VHDX files specified by path
     -d: Unmounts all images in the directory specified by the path
     -D: Unmounts all images in the directory specified by the path and all subdirectories
+    -a: Tries to unmount all files even if they have not the correct file extension
 ```

 Here are some examples how to use this tool: